or

 Moreover, there's "seamless comments integration with BlueSky: a comment posted to the blog is shared on the commenter's Bluesky account, and whenever someone shares the post on Bluesky it also appears under the post" - Thinking transparently in the ATmosphere.

-The code for that integration is freely available, so this has massive implications for website-based communities, something I'm currently exploring.
+The code for that integration is freely available, so this has massive implications for website-based communities, among other things.

 Relevant resources